 Next Steps

 You should now have a solid understanding of how and when to use the plus-que-parfait!
-You might want to review our passé composé or imparfait lessons, or move on to the present or past subjunctive.
+You might want to review our passé composé or imparfait lessons, or if you want to master all French past tenses, move on to the passé simple or past subjunctive.